-SINGAPORE – The Center for Creative Leadership (CCL)® in partnership with ADP, a leading global technology company providing human capital management (HCM) solutions, conducted for the second year in a row a report, Developing Future-Fluent Asian Leaders: Myths We Must Debunk.
+The Center for Creative Leadership (CCL)® in partnership with ADP, a leading global technology company providing human capital management (HCM) solutions, conducted for the second year in a row a report, Developing Future-Fluent Asian Leaders: Myths We Must Debunk.
 Surveying 248 Human Resource (HR) leaders across Asia, the research uncovered the critical challenges and 7 false beliefs dominating the leadership development world that HR leaders must rectify in order to develop future-fluent Asian leaders.

 The ever-changing context of our world has only shed light on the widening gap between the current leadership development practices, and the skills our pipeline of Asian leaders need to navigate the challenges of the future.
 The need for refreshed leadership development is more pronounced than ever before.

-“We may be facing the greatest disruption of our lifetime, but it also serves as an opportunity for the human resource function to review current leadership development practices with an objective lens”, said Elisa Mallis, CCL Managing Director and Vice President, Asia-Pacific.
+“We may be facing the greatest disruption of our lifetime, but it also serves as an opportunity for the human resource function to review current leadership development practices with an objective lens,” said Elisa Mallis, CCL Managing Director and Vice President, Asia-Pacific.
 “It is time to renew the function, to prepare the next generation of Asian leaders to step up for the upcoming challenges and new reality.”

 “During these times leaders across the Asia Pacific region are critical in their businesses,” said Peter Hadley, President, Asia Pacific, ADP.
 “It is easy to focus on immediate challenges.
-It is equally as important for leaders, while managing the many near-term issues, to ensure you maintain your focus on building for your organization’s future success – developing talent pipelines, leveraging employee strengths, continuing to deliver on diversity & inclusion, and on building leadership capability at all levels in the organization.”
+It is equally as important for leaders, while managing the many near-term issues, to ensure you maintain your focus on building for your organization’s future success – developing talent pipelines, leveraging employee strengths, continuing to deliver on diversity and inclusion, and building leadership capability at all levels in the organization.”

 Challenges in Developing Future-Fluent Leaders in Asia

-The biggest challenges respondents identified were linking leadership development initiatives directly with business (48%) and ensuring longevity of behavioral shifts beyond the physical classroom programs (48%).
+The biggest challenges respondents identified were linking leadership development initiatives directly with business (48%) and ensuring the longevity of behavioral shifts beyond the physical classroom programs (48%).

 Leadership Development Myths